-Once your website and Google My Business pages are all optimized, another set of practices are important to setting your firm apart from the pack
+Once your website and Google Business Profile pages are all optimized, another set of practices are important to set your firm apart from the pack

-As mentioned above, consistency across all platforms and entities are important.
+As mentioned above, consistency across all platforms and entities is important.

 None more than your name, address and phone number.
 Having consistency across all platforms will help increase your Google viability.